frank-lab-ai/decomposition/wikids/README.md

   ```

   It stores the concept we would like to decompose and its parts.

-- `dict` stores a dictionary each line.
-The first QID is the key and the remaining ones make up the value.
-For example `Q425243 Q629 Q895` means that there is a relation `Q425243 -> Q629` and `Q425243 -> Q895`.

-- `item` stores the items occurred with a property, in form of their QID.
-The corresponding label for QID is in `labels.pkl`.
-Files that have `valid_item` in their names removed items that are outdated.
+- [`item`](https://storage.googleapis.com/wikids/json/items) stores the items occurred with a property, in form of their QID.
+The corresponding label for QID is in [`item_label`](https://storage.googleapis.com/wikids/json/items_label).

-- `triplet` stores the edges in the form of `QID1 PID QID2` which means there is a property with `PID` from an item `QID1` to the other item `QID2`

 ## Methodology